What is Orthorexia Nervosa? Obsessions with Food 101

 Food Obsessions

-Warning Signs of Orthorexia Nervosa
+Signs and Symptoms of Orthorexia Nervosa

-There are many potential warning signs that you may have an unhealthy relationship with healthy living.
-According to the National Eating Disorder Association (NEDA), warning signs can include: [7]
+There are many potential signs and symptoms that you may have an unhealthy relationship with healthy living.

 • Compulsively checking food labels with fear and overwhelm